Best Mortgage Refinance Companies 2026: Compare Rates & Lenders

 Refinancing makes financial sense in several scenarios.
 Here is how to calculate if refinancing is right for you:

-Cash-out refinance: If you need funds for home improvements, debt consolidation, or other major expenses, a cash-out refi at todays rates may be cheaper than personal loans or credit cards.
+Cash-out refinance: If you need funds for home improvements, debt consolidation, or other major expenses, a cash-out refi at today's rates may be cheaper than personal loans or credit cards.
+Current cash-out refinance rates average 6.125% (30-year fixed) vs. personal loan APRs averaging 11-25%.

 Use our mortgage calculator to compare your current payment against potential refinance options.